 How to optimize Amazon GameLift fleets using CloudWatch

 With the ever-growing popularity of multiplayer games, dedicated game servers are becoming increasingly important to give players a way to seamlessly play online.
 But correctly managing game servers to the unique needs of your game can be tricky, especially when you have infrastructure costs to consider, and a global player base that demands a millisecond low-latency experience as standard.

 Every game has its own set of requirements, and it’s important to find the perfect balance between player wait time and infrastructure cost.
 By minimizing player wait times, server costs could burn a hole in your wallet; prioritize low costs, and players could be left drumming their fingers waiting to join a game server.

 Amazon GameLift enables game developers to enhance multiplayer experiences by making it easy to deploy, operate, and scale cloud game servers.
-In this blog post, I’ll show you how you can use GameLift to find the optimal balance between player wait time and cost savings, without worrying about ongoing infrastructure management.
-I’ll outline an approach for tuning GameLift’s auto-scaling to grow and shrink fleets using a combination of target-tracking scaling rules and GameLift’s CloudWatch metrics.
+In this blog post, I’ll show you how you can use Amazon GameLift to find the optimal balance between player wait time and cost savings, without worrying about ongoing infrastructure management.
+I’ll outline an approach for tuning Amazon GameLift’s auto-scaling to grow and shrink fleets using a combination of target-tracking scaling rules and Amazon GameLift’s CloudWatch metrics.

 Before optimizing your game server deployment, there’s a number of things you’ll need to have done beforehand.

 At a minimum, you’ll need to have integrated your game client and game server with Amazon GameLift, but you’ll also need some experience of deploying fleets of servers, even if you’ve only ever used single server fleets.